luiz-matias/my-cupid-backend/README.md

 ### Edit Profile

-As a user, I want to be able to edit my account information, so I can keep my profile updated.
+As a user, I want to edit my account information to keep my profile updated.

 ### Manage Interests

-As a user, I want to be able to add or remove interests from my account, so I can show to others my interests.
+As a user, I want to be able to add or remove interests from my account so that I can show others my interests.

 ### Manage Categories

-As a user, I want to be able to add or remove categories from my account, so I can show to others my categories.
+As a user, I want to be able to add or remove categories from my account so I can show others my categories.

 ### Manage photos

-As a user, I want to manage my profile photos, so other users can see me.
+As a user, I want to manage my profile photos so other users can see me.

 ### Change Password

-As a user, I want to be able to change my password, so I can protect my account whenever I need to.
+As a user, I want to change my password to protect my account whenever necessary.

 ### Delete Account

-As a user, I want to be able to delete my account, so I can remove all my sensitive data from the platform.
+As a user, I want to delete my account to remove all my sensitive data from the platform.

 ## Finding and Matching Users

-### List of Devs

-As a client, I want to list all devs according to the needs of my project (filters to be defined).

-### List of Clients
+### List of Users

-As a dev, I want to list all clients according to my formation, experience, and desired preferences (filters to be defined).
+As a user, I want to list all users according to my profile.

 ### Match

-As a user, when I give a like to another user and they like me as well, I want to match with that user so I can access their info.
+As a user, when I give a like to another user, and they like me as well, I want to match with that user.

 ## Messaging

-### Chat between Devs and Clients
+### Chat between Users

-As a user, I want to chat with another user about the project we will implement.
+As a user, I want to chat with another user.

 ## Admin Management